srizzo/airbnb-places-searchbox/README.md

 # Airbnb Places Searchbox

 Userscript that adds a places searchbox to Airbnb's search results map.
-Also increases the map to 100% width.

 * Tested in Chrome + Tampermonkey